willkendall01/WAISN-Fellowship/README.md

 # WAISN-Fellowship
-Take home test for WAISN Fellowship
+Take home coding assesment for WAISN Fellowship

 I used the `django-admin startproject` to start this project, so some files already had a few lines of code.
 Below the files are listed in (approximate)